kevDevops/printf/README.md

-my project is printf in collaboration with emmanuel
+my project is printf in collaboration with emmanuel in alx